Cord blood bank releases

 Experienced cord blood bank

-We are one of the longest serving cord blood banks in Europe and the only bank to give your child access to multiple treatments.
-In 2014 we even became the first cord blood bank to provide umbilical cord tissue for an experimental new treatment, and have released cord blood both for routine transplants and pioneering regenerative therapies.
+We are one of the longest serving cord blood banks in Europe and the only bank to give your child potential access to multiple treatments through our multiple sample storage option.
+In 2014, we even became the first cord blood bank to provide umbilical cord tissue for an experimental new treatment, and have released cord blood both for routine transplants and pioneering clinical trials.
 Your baby’s stem cells could not be in safer or more experienced hands.

 Number